minima-global/minidocs/docs/runanode/selectplatform/linux_desktop.md

 To ensure your node updates automatically when a new version of Minima is released, continue to start a Watchtower container.

-## How to automate updates with Watchtower
+## Automate updates with Watchtower
 :::note What is a Watchtower container?
 Once set up, a Watchtower container enables automatic updates of your Minima node when a new version is released.
 It will pull down the latest Minima version and restart with the same parameters you initially specified.